 With other influences ranging from Neil Young to Ella Fitzgerald, Baden Powell, Jefferson Airplane, Keith Jarrett, Bill Frisell, Patricia Barber, Chet Baker, Jim Hall, Paul Desmond, Charlie Haden, Bob Dylan, Joni Mitchell, David Crosby, Jim Jarmusch, J.D.
 Salinger, Marshall McLuhan, Ursula LeGuin— and absorbing the effects of mediums ranging from epic poetry to television— the duo truly creates "a unique sound harmoniously forged from seemingly disparate elements," (Larry Groce of NPR Mountain Stage).
-They’ve lived in various places across the West and on the road, and are now based in the Portland, OR area.

 — Ann Powers (NPR Music)